Spectrum of the perturbed Landau-Dirac operator: Results

-Having in mind that the ``infinite mass realization" of the Dirac operator in $\R^2 \setminus \overline{\Omega}$, $D^{MIT}_{\overline{\Omega}^c}$, is the limit (in the resolvent sense) of $D_0 + V_M$ as $M \nearrow + \infty$ (see for instance \cite{BCLS} in the absence of a magnetic field), the previous result suggests the following conjecture concerning the distribution of the eigenvalues of $D^{MIT}_{\overline{\Omega}^c}$ near each Landau-Dirac level $\mu_q$, $q \in \Z$.
+Having in mind that the ``infinite mass realization" of the Dirac operator in $\R^2 \setminus \overline{\Omega}$, $D^{MIT}_{\overline{\Omega}^c}$, is the limit (in the resolvent sense) of $D_0 + {\cV}_M$ as $M \nearrow + \infty$ (see for instance \cite{BCLS} in the absence of a magnetic field), the previous result suggests the following conjecture concerning the distribution of the eigenvalues of $D^{MIT}_{\overline{\Omega}^c}$ near each Landau-Dirac level $\mu_q$, $q \in \Z$.

-{\bf Conjecture. } {\em The Dirac operator in $\R^2 \setminus \overline{\Omega}$ with \emph{Infinite Mass boundary condition} has an infinite (resp. finite) number of discrete eigenvalues above (resp. below) each Landau-Dirac level $\mu_q$ with the distribution given by \eqref{conj}. }
+{\bf Conjecture. } {\em The Dirac operator in $\R^2 \setminus \overline{\Omega}$ with \emph{Infinite Mass boundary condition} has an infinite (resp. finite) number of discrete eigenvalues above (resp. below) each Landau-Dirac level $\mu_q$ with the distribution given by \eqref{conj}.} { Or more precisely, $\left\{\lambda_{k,q}^+(\Omega)\right\}_{k \in \Z_+}$, the non-increasing sequence of eigenvalues above $\mu_q$ satisfies the asymptotic behavior: } \end{remark}